ZAP®

 • 1

-Because Zap® does not contain any insecticides, it is not possible for head lice to develop resistance to the ingredients.
-It simply works every time, is safe for kids and is clinically proven.
+Because Zap® does not contain any insecticides, it is not possible for head lice to develop resistance to the ingredient.
+It is effective, is suitable for kids and is clinically proven.

 • 2